COD 2022 - D650

 Mercedes Perez Berbain

-Mercedes Pérez Berbain is an educational consultant and teacher educator.
-She is a faculty member at Pilgrims Teacher Training (UK) and ESSARP (Argentina), and a reviewer for several international journals.
+Mercedes Pérez Berbain has been involved in teacher education for more than 30 years.
+At present she is a mentor of leadership for educators.
+She is a faculty member at Pilgrims Teacher Training (UK) and ESSARP (Argentina).
+She is a reviewer for several educational journals, such as LACLIL and AJAL.
 She holds an M.A. in Education with Distinction from Oxford Brookes University, UK.
-She has written materials for Pearson and OUP, and co-edited for Palgrave Macmillan.
-Her research interests include leadership in education, inclusion, and young learners.
+She has written materials for Pearson and OUP, and co-edited for Palgrave Macmillan International Perspectives on Diversity in ELT (2021).
+She has designed on-line courses for Orient BlackSwan.
+Her research interests include leadership, inclusion, and young learners.

 Candelaria Durruty